jaredplaisance/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

+Had problems using gunicorn in conda from environment.yml.
+Used pip install from requirements instead.

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up (pip or conda)